daemonraco/toobasic/docs/redirections.md

 Let's say your login page is capable of displaying a specific message when a user arrives to it after a redirection saying things like "_You got here because 'reasons'._".
-To do that you may search for the URL parameter __redirectedfrom__ or write something like this:
+To do that you may search for something in the URL parameter __redirectedfrom__ or write something like this:
 ```php
 $Defaults[GC_DEFAULTS_REDIRECTIONS]['login'] = array(
 	GC_AFIELD_ACTION => 'login',